The Faith-Mind of True Entrusting

 It is the most difficult of all difficulties that one could meet

 Encouraging beings of the ten quarters with the words

 “With Sincere mind Entrust yourselves and Aspire for birth”

 And made it the cause of birth in the True and Real Fulfilled Land.”

 Only those with karmic links with Buddhas from the past – nurtured and ripened by Listening Deeply in this life – and those who realized their utter inability in performing meditative and non-meditative Buddhist practices, will come to entrust themselves and their karmic destiny fully in Amida Buddha and The Primal Vow.
 Thus, putting aside all self-centered practices and disciplines, they spontaneously accept and receive this inconceivable gift of Shinjin.

 On receiving Shinjin, we are ‘Embraced and Not Forsaken’ (攝取不捨) by Amida Buddha who instantly transfers His entire store of infinite karmic merit to us for our going forth to The Pure Land.
 Though we remain our foolish selves, filled with the same five defilements as other persons living in this Dharma Ending Age, we are Truly Settled in mind and heart.
 While still living in this world, we instantly belong to the Truly Settled Group, also called Rightly Established Group (正 定聚) of those whose birth in The Pure Land is Absolutely Assured.

-People who receive Amida Buddha’s Gift of Shinjin ‘Know’ with the one-thought moment of True Entrusting that they have been embraced by Boundless Compassion and definitely assured of birth in The Pure Land.
-They ‘Know’ that this is their last deluded existence in samsara and that they will become Buddhas at the end of their lives in mortal flesh.
+People who receive Amida Buddha’s Gift of Shinjin ‘know’ that they have been embraced by the Light of Boundless Compassion and definitely assured of birth in The Pure Land.
+They ‘know’ that this is their last deluded existence in samsara and that they will become Buddhas at the end of their lives in mortal flesh.

 The Buddha’s infinite merits and virtues